paulrouget/servo-embedding-api/README.md

 - same for the frozen pipeline rendering
 - we will need DOM mutation
 - will need to make it clear what is readonly/read-n-write
-- events can be cancelled, so we keep event.details, and update the element property once event has succesfuly propagated (if cancelable)
+- events can be canceled, so we keep event.details, and update the element property once event has succesfuly propagated (if cancelable)
 - Event propagation / delegation should be specified.
 Ex: https://github.com/browserhtml/browserhtml/issues/317
     - forcetouch, escape issue